johnbeve/PHI-696/Project-2/JCheung-P2-README.md

 ρ = {(B, B2), (697, 697-2), (329, 329-2)}

 So B is bisimilar to B2.
-But we can distinguish them in ALCN by defining the role m as ≥2 ∃t.⊤ in I1
+But we can distinguish them in ALCN by defining the role t as ≥2 ∃t.⊤ in I1
 ≥1 ∃t2.⊤